Interested in a safety topic not listed?

 Please contact us and make a request.

 The University Police enforce all laws relating to the use of alcohol.
 Officers will issue citations, or place under arrest, persons in violation of these laws in accordance to the Nevada Revised Statutes, or the City of Reno Municipal Codes.
-Visit the "Be in the Know" website for helpful information about college and alcohol.
+Visit www.unr.edu/student-conduct for helpful information about college and alcohol.